 The size of the exercise wheel is important, as it’s got to be deep enough so the hedgehog doesn’t fall out and have a large enough diameter to make it easy for them to use.
 About 4 inches deep and a diameter of 10 inches should be the bare minimum.

-Can African Pygmy Hedgehogs use exercise balls?
+Can hedgehogs use exercise balls?

 Other types of balls like ping pong balls (table tennis balls) and other plastic balls are great.
 Take care in ensuring the balls aren’t made from anything toxic and are strong enough to take the wear and tear of Pygmy Hedgehog use including being chewed or peed on.

-What size ball does an African Pygmy Hedgehog need?
+What size ball does a hedgehog need?

-Do African Pygmy Hedgehogs run in balls?
+Do hedgehogs run in balls?

 My biggest concern is the hedgehog becoming covered in their own filth as they do poop and pee when they walk and run.
 They’d also have to breathe in the smells of their own waste and I wouldn’t want to wish that on our hedgehog.